Best Online Degrees in: Human Resources

 A human resources manager or assistant plays a significant role in shaping company culture, often acting as a liaison between employers and employees.
 As students, human resources majors will learn the importance of strong organizational and interpersonal skills.
 In the workplace, their responsibilities will be vast and varied, and may include work in areas such as employee relations, payroll and benefits, and training.
 They may also advertise job openings, screen applicants, and update employee records.
 Graduates may find work in a range of companies, from Fortune 500 corporations to small start-ups, in a number of industries, small and large firms alike.
 While they may serve as a jack-of-all-trades at smaller firms, they may specialize in a certain area at larger ones, such as hiring or compensation.

 The U.S. Bureau of Labor Statistics (BLS) projects that job opportunities will be favorable for individuals in the employment services industry, and specifically in the human services industry.
-According to the BLS, the median annual wage of human resources specialists was $52,690 as of May 2010.
+According to the BLS, the median annual wage of human resources specialists was $52,690.
 However, keep in mind that these estimates are subject to a variety of factors, including employer, location, and level of experience.